 Join the CERN Foundation and the National Brain Tumor Society during Brain Tumor Awareness Month to commemorate the 2021 Ependymoma Awareness Day!
 This year Ependymoma Awareness Day will be held on May 10 to represent the 10 different molecular groups of ependymoma.
 Held every year since 2012 as global advocacy event, Ependymoma Awareness Day highlights the importance of an accurate diagnosis and the urgent need for better targeted treatments.

 Ependymoma Awareness Day (EAD) was established in 2012 by the CERN Foundation as part of a global effort to shine a light on this poorly understood disease.
 Our goal with Ependymoma Awareness Day is to increase public recognition of this rare tumor and the urgent need for more clinical studies to improve diagnostic methods, develop better targeted treatments and improve outcomes for those living with this disease.
 View the 2020 Ependymoma Awareness Day for more ideas and read the full 2021 Ependymoma Awareness Day Outreach Report.

-Ependymoma is a heterogenous disease, meaning there is great diversity within the disease.
+Ependymoma is a heterogeneous disease, meaning there is great diversity within the disease.
 We know about these differences because of the extensive work that has been done in molecular classification by an international group of collaborative scientists.
 Molecular analysis allows us to look inside a cell to identify important DNA or RNA changes and markers.
 The classification of molecular groups and subtypes for ependymoma is constantly evolving.
 Today, 10 different major types (molecular groups) of ependymoma are recognized and are distinguished according to location, pathology, and distinct molecular features.
 Understanding these important molecular differences will help guide future clinical protocols designed to identify targeted therapies.
 To learn more about molecular diagnostics watch the c-IMPACT NOW Educational Event.

 CERN has been a significant contributor of the scientific research efforts that lead to the discovery of the ependymoma groups.